georgeTs19/ML-Regression-Assignments/Logistic-Regression-Test-Performance/README.md

 ## Project Title: Machine Learning from a Regression Perspective - Assignment 2

 ### Overview
-This repository contains the second assignment from the course **Machine Learning from a Regression Perspective**, part of the Master's program in **Data Analytics and Business Economics** at **Lund University, Sweden**.
+This repository contains the second assignment from the course **Machine Learning from a Regression Perspective**, part of the Master's program in **Data Analytics and Business Economics** at **Lund University**.
 This assignment builds on foundational regression techniques and extends them to classification problems.
 The focus is on understanding the interplay between feature engineering, model selection, and classification performance metrics.

 ---